SparseArray objects

 By default, the SparseArray object returned by the constructor function has the same

-argument to request a different type.
-Note that doing:sa <- SparseArray(x, type=type)
+type()asx.
+However the user can use thetypeargument to request a different type.
+Note that doing:sa <- SparseArray(x, type=type)is equivalent to doing:

 Supported types are all R atomic types plus